-To scroll through settings in an Edit menu, turn the Select/Scroll Encoder while the setting field is highlighted.

-To select a setting to edit, press the Select/Scroll Encoder while the setting field is highlighted.
-The parameter field will then be highlighted.

-To edit the setting parameter, select the setting to edit as described above.
+- To scroll through settings in an Edit menu, turn the Select/Scroll Encoder while the setting field is highlighted. - To select a setting to edit, press the Select/Scroll Encoder while the setting field is highlighted.
+The parameter field will then be highlighted. - To edit the setting parameter, select the setting to edit as described above.
 Then turn the Select/Scroll Encoder while the parameter field is highlighted.
 Once the desired parameter is highlighted, press the Select/Scroll Encoder to confirm the edit.
-The Display will then go back to highlighting the setting field.

-To exit the Edit menu without saving changes, press the Back Button.
-To exit the Edit menu and save changes, press the DAW/Preset Button.
+The Display will then go back to highlighting the setting field. - To exit the Edit menu without saving changes, press the Back Button.
+To exit the Edit menu and save changes, press the DAW Button (if editing the User DAW), or the Preset Button (if editing a Preset).
 Note: The settings that are available in the Edit menu may change depending on what parameters you select.

-For example, the Arpeggiator Edit menu varies depending on the selected parameter for the Arpeggiator Type setting.
+For example, the Arpeggiator Edit menu varies depending on the selected parameter for the Arpeggiator Type setting